Ph.D. in Clinical Psychology with Emphasis in Depth Psychology

 Pacifica's Ph.D.
 Clinical Psychology Program is currently accepting applications for Fall, 2016.

-Clinical instruction emphasizes the importance of the therapeutic relationship, particularly transference and counter-transference dynamics, the significance of dreams, early development including attachment and trauma, developmental stages across the lifespan, individuation as a process of psychic transformation, and the cultural context of healing.
-A critical dialogue is maintained with contemporary developments in the field such as neuroscience.
+Clinical instruction emphasizes the importance of the therapeutic relationship, particularly transference and counter-transference dynamics, the significance of dreams, attachment and trauma in early development as well as developmental stages across the lifespan, individuation as a process of psychic transformation, and the cultural context of healing.
+A critical dialogue is maintained with contemporary developments in the field, such as neuroscience.